Running Medley Interlisp

 - (Re) build your own Lisp image

-For the minimum amount of setup, the online version is a good starting place.
+For a minimum amount of setup, the online version is a good starting place.
 Interlisp Online provides access to a version of Medley running in the cloud.
 All that is needed to get started is a (recent) browser and a mouse.
 You can log in as a guest or – if you want to save files or sessions – create an account.

 - Running with Docker Desktop